apache/gravitino/docs/table-partitioning-distribution-sort-order-indexes.md

 ---
-title: "Table partitioning, bucketing and sort ordering and indexes"
+title: "Table partitioning, distribution and sort ordering and indexes"
-slug: /table-partitioning-bucketing-sort-order-indexes
+slug: /table-partitioning-distribution-sort-order-indexes
 date: 2023-12-25
 keyword: Table Partition Bucket Distribute Sort By
 license: This software is licensed under the Apache License version 2.